St Mary's Church, Shrewsbury: Stained glass

 The stained glass is of various styles dating from the 14th to the 19th centuries, and was brought to St Mary's from elsewhere, much of it from Europe, in the 18th and 19th centuries.
 It is said that "no other church in the country has a collection to equal it".
 The "main treasure" is the east window of the chancel, which contains a depiction of the Jesse Tree.
-By tradition it was made for the Franciscan church in Shrewsbury, moved to St Chad's Church after the Dissolution of the Monasteries, and then to St Mary's in 1792.
+By tradition it was made for the Franciscan church in Shrewsbury, moved to St Chad's Church after the dissolution of the monasteries, and then to St Mary's in 1792.
 Although it was much restored in 1858 by David and Charles Evans, much of the original glass remains.
 This glass is dated between 1327 and 1353.
 Glass in the north windows of the chancel and the central part of the south aisle were made for the Cistercian Altenberg Abbey between 1505 and 1532.
-They depict scenes from the life of Saint Bernard of Clairvaux, and were bought for St Mary's by Rev W. G. Rowland, the vicar in 1845, at a cost of £425 (£ in 2014).
+They depict scenes from the life of Bernard of Clairvaux, and were bought for St Mary's by Rev W. G. Rowland, the vicar in 1845, at a cost of £425 (£ in 2014).
 Also in the south aisle are two windows from the church of St Aspern, Cologne.
-Windows elsewhere consist of part of a collection of 15th-century stained glass bought in 1801 by Sir Brooke Boothby at a cost of £200 (£ in 2014).
-Some of this came from Trier, and the remainder from the Cistercian nunnery of Herchen.
-In the south chapel is glass from the church of Saint-Jacques in Liège.
+Windows elsewhere consist of part of a collection of 15th-century stained glass bought in 1801 by Sir Brooke Boothby, 6th Baronet at a cost of £200 (£ in 2014).
+Some of this came from Trier, and the remainder from the Cistercian nunnery of Herkenrode.
+In the south chapel is glass from the Church of Saint-Jacques in Liège.
 Elsewhere there is glass dating from the 16th century of Dutch and Flemish origin.
 Much of the 19th-century glass is by David and Charles Evans.
 In March 2007 some of the glass was loaned to the Schnütgen Museum in Cologne for their exhibition of 16th-century German stained glass.